 Ski touring boots have a soft, flexible inner and a hard outer shell.
 They're not as high as downhill boots and give much more movement.

-Being extremely safety conscious, we supply our guests with avalanche receivers.
+Being extremely safety conscious, everyone is provided with avalanche receivers.
 We recommend that you always ski off-piste with a guide who knows the area well, wherever you are, and so avoid dangerous hotspots such as known avalanche-prone slopes.

 The slideshow here shows some ski touring equipment in more detail.......